 The first 10 customers are the hardest—and the most important.
 They provide qualitative feedback, validate pricing, and help you refine positioning.

-Early-stage customer acquisition is manual and doesn’t scale.
-That’s fine.
-Reach out directly to prospects, leverage your network, offer discounts or free pilots in exchange for feedback.
+At this stage, customer acquisition is manual and doesn’t scale.
+Nevertheless, reach out directly to prospects, leverage your network, and offer discounts or free pilots in exchange for feedback.
+Focus on solving their problems completely, because these customers become your champions and the foundation for case studies, testimonials, and referrals.

 5. Find Repeatable, Scalable Distribution